TuftsRT/sphinx-to-branch/README.md

   - Branch to build documentation from.
 Defaults to the triggering branch.
   - Default: `${{ github.ref_name }}`

+- `source-directory`

+  - Directory on source branch containing documentation source files.
+Defaults to repository root.
+  - Default: `""`

 - `destination-branch`

   - Branch to push built documentation to.
 Defaults to `gh-pages` branch.
   - Default: `gh-pages`

+- `destination-directory`

+  - Directory on destination branch to push the built documentation to.
+Defaults to repository root.
+  - Default: `""`

 - `clear-destination`